italiyaparth/Web-Development-Course-MERN/Apna-College/React/03-Props-Conditional-Style/README.md

 -- In Console

     - npm create vite@latest
-    - give a project name = first-component
+    - give a project name = arrays-app
     - select framework = React
     - select varient = JavaScript

-- Now, you can see that, there is a "first-component" folder is created.
+- Now, you can see that, there is a "arrays-app" folder is created.
 Inside, there are folders and files.
 - We have to install node_modules

 -- In Console

-    - cd first-component
+    - cd arrays-app
     - npm install
     - To start the server = npm run dev; it will give a link